 Rain or shine, London knows the way to our hearts.
 If you find yourself seeking shelter from the storm, we won’t judge if you retreat to your hotel.
-Some of London’s hotels double as tea rooms, greenhouses, pubs, and even bowling alleys.
+Some of the best London hotels double as tea rooms, greenhouses, pubs and even bowling alleys.
 Not only is it a great way to wait out the storm, you’ll get a taste of British culture as well.
 Here are five of our favorites.

 Don’t be surprised if this hipster hotel has you considering a permanent move across the pond.
 Rooms, while snug, feature bespoke wallpaper with scenes from Charles Dickens novels as well as artwork created by students of Central St. Martins.

 Then there’s the extended lobby, where dozens of Londoners set up shop for the workday.
 While the cafe and restaurant are busy by day with folks on their laptops, come happy hour, the space shifts from co-working space to craft cocktail bar.